adamyalei/Property-Graphs-Lab-Assignment/README.md

 ## A.3 Evolving the graph
 ![ModelDesign](PartA.3.jpeg)
 We create the `reviewers` property for each article/inproceeding based on the community of the corresponding journal/conference (derived from PartB.3).
-Random 3 reviewers are assigned to each paper.
+Random 3 reviewers are assigned to each paper (different from the author). `decision` on the review is also randomly assigned to each reviewer based on a `rand()` function in Cyther.

 For the `affiliation`, given the missing raw data, it is randomly assigned for each author a specific university.

 ## B Querying
 ### 1. H-index